Make your own Zucchini Noodles. It's easy!

 Oh!
 The comfort of a warm bowl of slippery noodles that can be slurped or twirled with a fork to make big, soft, round bites; it’s the kind of food you make while wearing pajamas and losing yourself in an excellent book.
 That’s what this recipe is.
 The zucchini barely registers as a vegetable, so complete is its transformation to noodle by the olive oil, garlic, and almond flour “bread crumbs.”
 It’s warm, tender, familiar, and comforting.
 A hug in a bowl.

-- 4 zucchini, sliced with a julienne peeler (about 4 cups)
+- 4 cups zucchini sliced with a julienne peeler (about 4)

 - 1/2 teaspoon coconut oil

 - 1 tablespoon almond flour or almond meal

 - 2 teaspoons garlic cloves minced (about 2)